cloudmesh-community/fa18-516-29/project-report/report.md

 :o: use proper markdown

- i.
-Create a config file with name config in `~/.ssh` folder with the below entries in all the instances including namenode and   datanodes.
+ #### 1. Create a config file with name config in `~/.ssh` folder with the below entries in all the instances including namenode and   datanodes.
 Add the below entries in the file:

       Host namenode
          HostName ec2-18-236-100-223.us-west-2.compute.amazonaws.com